 Name of staff member:

+Donartmant & Polo

 Department & Role:

 Signed:

 Time & Date:

 Received by At: (Time):

+neceived by At.
+(Tille):

 On: (Date)

-Action Taken: (Specify)
+Action n Taken: (Specify)

 This record will be held securely in accordance with Braeburn's low-level concerns policy.
-Please note that lowlevel concerns will be treated in confidence as far as possible, but Braeburn, may in certain circumstances be subject to legal reporting requirements or other legal obligations to share information with appropriate persons, including legal claims and formal investigations.
+Please note that low-level concerns will be treated in confidence as far as possible, but Braeburn, may in certain circumstances be subject to legal reporting requirements or other legal obligations to share information with appropriate persons, including legal claims and formal investigations.